ComputationalAgingLab/ComputAge/README.md

 `pip install computage`

-This provides all necessary instruments for aging clocks benchmarking.
+This provides all necessary instruments for aging clocks training and benchmarking.

 # ComputAgeBench

-A module in the `computage` library for epigenetic aging clocks benchmarking.
-This library is tightly bound with `computage_bench` huggingface [repository](https://huggingface.co/datasets/computage/computage_bench) where all DNA methylation data of **66** GSEs from more than **50** studies can be retrieved from.
+A module in the `computage` library for epigenetic aging clocks training and benchmarking.
+This library is tightly bound with `computage_bench` huggingface [repository](https://huggingface.co/datasets/computage/computage_bench) where all DNA methylation data can be retrieved from.
+In total, the benchmarking dataset comprises **10,404 samples** and **900,449 features** (DNA methylation sites) coming from 65 separate studies, while the training dataset consists of **7,419 samples** and **907,766 features** from 46 studies (some features are missing in some datasets).
 All details on our methodology of epigenetic aging clocks benchmarking and results can be found in the [paper](https://www.biorxiv.org/content/10.1101/2024.06.06.597715v1).

 ## Introduction